 We have two genuine concerns:

-The second are the false claims.
-It Works Greens® claim the product is equivalent to 8 servings of fruits and vegetables, which you saw in the side-by-side nutritional value charts, is false.
+The second is the false claims.
+It Works Greens® claims the product is equivalent to 8 servings of fruits and vegetables, which you saw in the side-by-side nutritional value charts, is false.

 It Works®: Wraps

 This idea is not new.